ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 # Light client with Zero Knowledge Proof

 ## Abstract
-To interact with XRPL network, a new XRPL client node must either maintains a full transaction history or connects to a remote server which can provide required services to the node.
+To interact with XRPL network, a new XRPL client node must either maintains a full transaction history of the whole XRPL ledgers or some most recent ledgers (e.g., most recent 256 ledgers ),
+or it connects to a remote server which can provide required services to the node.
-However, while maintaining a full XRPL transaction history is resource intensive and impractical for many resource-constrained devices such as smart phones and Internet of Things, requiring service from a remote server relies on a strong trust assumption that the server must be honest.
+However, while maintaining a full XRPL transaction history is resource [intensive](https://xrpl.org/docs/infrastructure/installation/capacity-planning) and impractical for many resource-constrained devices such as smart phones and Internet of Things, requiring service from a remote server relies on a strong trust assumption that the server must be honest.

 To address the high resource requirement and trust issue in running an XRPL node,